AshtonJ7/text-editor/README.md

 # Text Editor

 This is a text editor that runs in the browser.
-This app is a single-page application that meets the criteria for a progrressive web application.
+This app is a single-page application that meets the criteria for a progressive web application.

 ## User Story